macias/poland-places/README.md

 ## Romanesque trail

-Based on https://turystyczneszlaki.pl/szlak-romanski/ with corrections using Google satellite maps and Polish wikipedia.
+Based on [Szlak romański](https://turystyczneszlaki.pl/szlak-romanski/) with corrections using Google satellite maps and [Polish wikipedia](https://pl.wikipedia.org/wiki/Szlak_Roma%C5%84ski_w_Polsce).
 There are still few places which I was unable to pinpoint (marked with “?”) and one place which is probably an error (romanesque signpost in Stare Miasto; actually the artifact is located in Konin).

 Please note some of the remainings are already gone.